KRITXC33/DONUTS/README.md

 if vbucks > 9,000
 print("You're parents ain't poor!") elif vbucks < 9000
-print("Are you just piss poor or what?")
+print("Are you just really poor or what?")

 books = 2
 games = 99